hhtt2000/stream-chat-nodejs/README.md

 * web browser (excluding internet explorer less than windows 8+ 11 )
 * node.js
 * any media devices (camera, mic, etc..)
- * You may need Xsplit to share your screen with others.
+ * You may need some applications like Xsplit to share your screen with others.

 ## how to run
 ```